kaineyb/deltae/README.md

 # deltae

-## Based on the whitepaper by Gaurav Sharma, Wencheng Wu and Endul N. Dala from University of Rochester, Rochester, NY
+Based on the whitepaper by Gaurav Sharma, Wencheng Wu and Endul N. Dala from University of Rochester, Rochester, NY

 ## Dependancies:
-Uses Pandas only for testing.
+Uses pandas only for testing.

 ## Background